History of Kos island

 The history of the island of Kos has seen a number of periods of great progress, glory and fame, but also of invasion, colonization suffering and slavery.
 All this has left an imprint that the island of Kos houses and manifests in many aspects.

-However, the first real civilization that developed on the territory were the Minoan (2000 BC)and then the Mycenaean, which were was closely linked to commercial traffic.
+However, the first real civilization developed on the territory were the Minoan (2000 BC) and then the Mycenaean, which was linked to commercial traffic.
 Both civilizations recorded a decisive evolution and the fate of most of the Greek islands.

 With the catastrophic destruction of Crete and still enigmatic consequent disappearance of the Minoan civilization, began in mainland Greek Mycenaean period.
 In addition to Mycenae were founded various cities; these ones were constantly at war with each other for territorial hegemony in the region now known as the Peloponnese.
 It was only during the great war against Troy that the various cities form an alliance; thank to this undoubtedly carved a decisive victory on the final of Mycenae.

-In this mythological war accoring history participated Kos, Kalymnos, Nisyros, Karpathos and Kassos by sending 30 boats.
+In this mythological war according to history, Kos, Kalymnos, Nisyros, Karpathos and Kassos participated by sending 30 boats.
 Despite the victory, the Trojan War was devastating for both sides; Mycenae and all the other cities saw the beginning of a “dark” of famine and poverty’, this period is called the “Greek Middle Ages”!

 Greece, unlike other countries, has always been an area without resources, like water itself, and not very fertile.
 This has led to considerable difficulty for the construction of roads and connections that would allow you to start and develop businesses.